srhopkins/srhopkins.github.io/index.md

 ---
 {% include JB/setup %}

-I work and live in Systems * (Administration, Engineering, and Architecture).
-I'm always looking for new technologies and interesting solutions to problems.

 <ul class="posts">
   {% for post in site.posts limit:10 %}
     <li><span>{{ post.date | date_to_string }}</span> &raquo; <a href="{{ BASE_PATH }}{{ post.url }}">{{ post.title }}</a></li>